-The post trial phase is important aspect of the trial because FSP selection will likely occur based on the criteria set out from the beginning (see recommended practices part 1 on "evaluation of services and decision support").
+The post trial phase is an important aspect of the t/b because FSP selection will likely occur during this phase based on the criteria set out at the start of the t/b. (see recommended practices part 1 on "evaluation of services and decision support").